 When you visit the crash site, you can tell that the airplane almost cleared the mountain.
 If they had only been flying a little bit higher, they probably would have reached their destination.

-Note: On June 27, 2023, Remaining 1983 plane wreckage near Waterrock Knob was removed.
+Note: On June 27, 2023, the remaining 1983 plane wreckage near Waterrock Knob was removed.

 How to Get There